TMatej/Narcos/README.md

   * `order-service`: http://localhost:8084/
   * `record-service` : http://localhost:8085/
   * `auth-service`: http://localhost:8888/

+## Documentation
+Each of the services offers dynamically generated OpenAPI specifications, which may be found at:
+  * `/q/swagger-ui` - a human readable web UI
+  * `/q/openapi` - an automatically generated specification file in YAML format

 ### User Service
-This service manages individual users and stores them in a relational daabse.
-It also allows authentication of the users (admin/user) for using secured endpoints.
+This service manages individual users and stores them in a relational databse.
+It also allows authentication of users (admin/user) for using secured endpoints across whole project.
 User Service contains following endpoints:
-  * `GET /auth/login` - Endpoint ensures authentication of individual users and allowing access to all secured endpoints of all services accordingly.
+  * `GET /auth/login` - Endpoint ensures authentication of individual users and allows access to all secured endpoints of all services accordingly.
 For doing so it uses so called token authentication (bearer authentication).
 As a input it consumes JSON object conzisting of `email` and `password` properties.
 After successful authentication of received credentials it outputs a time-limited `JWT token` that holds ID of the authenticated person and the role (Admin/User), which the person represents in the system.
   * `POST /auth/register` - Endpoint for registration of users.
 As a input it consumes JSON object conzisting of `email`, `password`, `firstName`, `lastName` and desired `role`.
 After successful verification that the supplied email has not been used yet, the record is inserted into db table `person` and acknowledge message is returned.
   * `GET /users/{id}` - Lists requested user by id.
 Can be called by any authenticated user, but only `Admin` has rights to receive information about any other user.
 Basic `User` can only show their personal information.
   * `GET /users?id={}` - Similarly to previous endpoint it serves to list information about user, but instead of using path parameter it utilizes query parameter `id` which  holds comma separated list of ids.
 This endpoit is accessible only to the `Admin`.